Policy and Advocacy Internships

 Duration: Minimum 3 months

-EU DisinfoLab is seeking a Policy and Advocacy Intern to support our work tracking and responding to EU policy developments related to the fight against disinformation.
+EU DisinfoLab is seeking Policy and Advocacy Interns for 2026 to support our work tracking and responding to EU policy developments related to the fight against disinformation.
 This is a unique opportunity to gain hands-on experience in European policy-making while contributing to one of the most pressing challenges for democracy and information integrity today.

 Tasks and skills